alx-askw/BankChallenge/README.md

 - [ ] Meets the spec
 - [ ] Developed test-first
 - [ ] Passes tests and code is clean and well formatted
-- [ ] Encapsulates adding and storing Transactions in a class
+- [ ] Encapsulates adding and storing Transactions in a class - bankAccount
-- [ ] Encapsulates Statement formatting in a class
+- [ ] Encapsulates Statement formatting in a class - statementHandle
-- [ ] Encapsulates Transaction data in a class
+- [ ] Encapsulates Transaction data in a class - transActionData -

 #### Extended
 - [ ] Can you format the console output?
 Credited values should be GREEN and debited values should be RED.
 The balance should be GREEN if positive and RED if negative